kaakaa/pflenker.github.io/_drafts/falsehoods-about-estimates.md

 Parkinson's Law makes sure that you usually won't deliver too early!)

-# Falsehood #4: If We Keep Failing Our Estimates, We Need to Get Better at Estimating
+# Falsehood #4: If We Keep Failing Our Estimates, We Need to Get Better at Estimating.
 For me, this is a classic one, as I have been approached countless times by Product Managers, asking me to train the team to make better estimates, since they are frequently failing to deliver on their own "promises".